alemangui/pizzicato/README.md

 [![Build Status](https://travis-ci.org/alemangui/pizzicato.svg?branch=master)](https://travis-ci.org/alemangui/pizzicato)

-##A Web Audio API wrapper in the making!
+##A Web Audio API library in the making!

+Pizzicato aims to simplify the way you create and manipulate sounds via the Web Audio API.

-Pizzicato is still in its early stages.
+This library still in its early stages.
 In the meantime, feel free to check out the project and also take a look at the [website](http://alemangui.github.io/pizzicato/).
 All contributions are welcome!

 First install dependencies with
 ```